Finitely based sets of 2-limited block-2-simple words: Another sufficient condition under which an arbitrary set of words is NFB

 \section{Another sufficient condition under which an arbitrary set of words is NFB}

-The main goal of this section is to establish a sufficient condition similar to the one in Theorem \ref{xyyx}.
+The goal of this section is to prove a simple sufficient condition under which an arbitrary set of words is NFB.
+This sufficient condition is similar to the one in Theorem \ref{xyyx}.
+It says that a set of words $W$ is NFB provided a certain word is an isoterm for $W$ and a certain word is not.
+It seems that such simple sufficient conditions are rare.
 First, we establish a new sufficient condition under which a monoid is NFB.
-To this aim we need three axillary statements.